-I’m a retired software engineer and current LASD Board Member, passionate about educating all of our kids, committed to making the best use of our limited resources.
+I’m a retired software engineer and current LASD Board Member who is passionate about educating all of our kids and committed to making the best use of our resources.

 Facilities are only one piece of the puzzle.

 Los Altos has one of the best school districts in the state, but the high cost of living is an obstacle to attracting and retaining the best teachers.
-I’m committed to finding creative solutions, like initiatives to help teachers with down payments and student loan refinancing.
-This challenge is not unique to our district, so I’ll work with area leaders like County Supervisor Joe Simitian to ensure that LASD participates in broader initiatives such as his proposed project in Palo Alto.
+The Board has created or joined a number of creative solutions over the years, such as initiatives to help teachers with down payments and match them with ADUs and other less expensive local options.
+We have also joined with our neighboring districts in County Supervisor Joe Simitian's teacher housing project in Palo Alto.

 All students deserve the chance to excel.

 Our community includes students and parents speaking a wide variety of languages.
-Economically disadvantaged students face more challenges than ever with costs of living continuing to rise.
-And there are still too many programs that have not been fully restored from the cuts made in the last recession.
+Economically disadvantaged students face more challenges than ever, and there are still too many school programs that have not been fully restored from the cuts made in the last recession.
 Our community’s resources should be allocated towards providing every student with a solid foundation and the chance to shine.

 I will continue to work tirelessly for our entire community.